Stregsystem TUI Written in gnuCOBOL

 Now I have no problems with Rust, and the TUI is very fancy and cool, but I could not help but think that Stregsystemet deserves a proper TUI, one that might crash, one that I have written in a language that has no native library for JSON parsing, one that is written in a language that does not have a library for TCP, one that might not even be able to run in your terminal, one where debugging involves counting letters and spaces, and one where numbers on a screen are printed with too many leading zeroes because the author does not know how it works.

-This leads you, my dear reader, and myself on this strange island, my brain numb from seeing COBOL, yet ready to afflict you with the wisdom that comes thereof...
+This leads you, my dear reader, and myself onto this strange island, my brain numb from seeing COBOL, yet ready to afflict you with the wisdom that comes thereof...

 gnuCOBOL